IndeemaSoftware/QSimpleScada/README.md

     QList<QScadaBoard*> getBoardListForDeviceIp(QString);
 ```

-And you can create new object
+And you can create new object by calling method of QScadaBoard object
 ```cpp
     QScadaObject *initNewObject(QScadaObjectInfo *);
     void createNewObject(QScadaObjectInfo *);